 Risk Aversion in Corporate Bond Markets

-We examine the time variation of risk aversion in corporate bond markets and its relationship with monetary policy, using data from 1973 to 2020.
-Our approach extracts the portion of corporate credit spreads due to changing risk aversion with a new methodology that relies on the fact that credit spreads reflect the probability of default, default betas, macroeconomic uncertainty and risk aversion.
-We identify substantial temporal variation in measured risk aversion, and show that risk aversion tends to be higher when monetary policy is tighter.
-We document that contrary to popular belief, the prolonged post-GFC period of ultra-low interest rates did not result in excessive "Reaching for Yield" behavior.
+We examine the time variation of risk aversion in corporate bond markets and its relation- ship with monetary policy, using data from 1973 to 2020.
+Our approach extracts the portion of corporate credit spreads due to changing risk aversion with a new methodology that relies on the fact that credit spreads reflect the probability of default, default betas, macroeconomic uncertainty and risk aversion elasticity.
+We identify substantial temporal variation in measured risk aversion elasticity, and show that it tends to be higher when monetary policy is tighter.
+We document that contrary to popular belief, the prolonged post-GFC period of ultra-low interest rates did not result in excessive “Reaching for Yield” behavior.

 Keywords: Default risk, default risk premia, default beta, reaching for yield

 JEL Classification: G12, G13, G22, G24